 Kesho Edutainment started in April this year.
-Though the group is still very young they can already look back to an amazing journey: Performances at various events, successful attendance of Extravaganza in Malindi ( Valium Online Usa) and kicking off a sensitization & mentorship Programme in two schools (Sunbeam & Sunrise High School) in Kilifi.
+Though the group is still very young they can already look back to an amazing journey: Performances at various events, successful attendance of Extravaganza in Malindi ( Ordering Valium) and kicking off a sensitization & mentorship Programme in two schools (Sunbeam & Sunrise High School) in Kilifi.

 Yvonne and Samuel are very active members since inception of Kesho Edutainment Group.
 Both have discovered their talents very early and have a great passion for acting.